Pinpoint tests — car equipped with OSC

 No

-E3: SIGNAL RANDOM CHECK IN MOTION CYCLE
+E3: CHECKING THE CHAOTICITY OF THE SIGNAL IN THE MOTION CYCLE

-1 By monitoring the PID of the corresponding sensor, drive the vehicle so that the transmission upshifts and downshifts through all gears.
+1By monitoring the PID of the corresponding sensor, drive the vehicle so that the transmission shifts up and down through all gears.

 Yes

-If the sensor signal is erratic, INSPECT the wiring harness, sensor, or plug connector for an intermittent problem.
+If the sensor signal is erratic, INSPECT the wiring harness, sensor, or connector for an intermittent problem.
 Go to E4

 No

 CLEAR all DTCs.
-Practice OBD procedures.
+Perform OBD procedures.

-1 Enter the OFF position.
+1Enter the OFF position.

-2 Disconnect the TSS sensor plug connector.
+2Disconnect the TSS sensor plug connector.

-3 Disconnect the OSS sensor plug connector.
+3Disconnect the OSS sensor plug connector.

-4 Drive the ON position.
+4Enter the ON position.

-5 For TSS, measure the voltage between pin 1 of the TSS sensor connector, wiring side, and ground; and between pin 2 of the TSS sensor connector, wiring side and ground.
+5For TSS, measure the voltage between pin 1 of the TSS sensor connector, harness side, and ground; and between pin 2 of the TSS sensor connector, on the wiring side, and ground.

-6 For OSS, measure the voltage between pin 1 of the OSS connector, wiring side, and ground; and between pin 2 of the OSS connector, wiring side and ground.
+6For OSS, measure the voltage between pin 1 of the OSS connector, harness side, and ground; and between pin 2 of the OSS connector, on the wiring side, and ground.

 • Is there any voltage present?